-- Pop it in your pellet grill, cook for 1 hour, and voila!
-You’ll have perfect, smoky pellet grill funeral potatoes!
+- Pop it in your pellet grill or smoker, cook for 1 hour, and voila!
+You’ll have perfectly smoked pellet grill funeral potatoes!

 Follow the preparation instructions above and cook your cheesy funeral potatoes in the oven for 1 hour at 350 degrees F.

 - If you want to make some smoked funeral potatoes but don’t have shredded hash browns on hand, don’t worry.
 You can use country-style (cubed) hash browns instead.
 You should be able to find a 32-ounce bag in the freezer section of your local grocery store.

 - Add a 1/3 cup each of diced green peppers and onions to this recipe or chopped cooked bacon for a little oomph!